 My major field is comparative politics with an emphasis on mass politics, including elections and voting, the development of partisan attachment, public opinion formation, and political protest, as well as how social media usage affects all of these types of political behavior.
 My primary regional specialization is in Eastern Europe and the former Soviet Union.
-I am now also spending a lot of time working on the studying the relationship between social media and political participation.
+I am now also spending a lot of time working on the studying the relationship between social media, politics, and political participation.

 I am also involved in a number of other ongoing research projects, including the comparative study of variation in the strength of partisanship across countries, parties, and individuals; the determinants of mass protest (especially following electoral fraud); and the effect of corruption on voting behavior.
 You can find papers and articles from all of these projects – as well as from other research projects – on the research page of this website.

 On this website you can find information about myself, my research, and my teaching through the menu bar at the top of the page.
 You can follow me on Twitter @j_a_tucker.